Autodesk Fusion | Free Software for Students and Educators | Autodesk

 Use integrated cloud collaboration tools to bring teams together and manage product data.

-Master the basic concepts of Autodesk Fusion with these self-paced lessons.
+Master the basic concepts of Fusion with self-paced lessons.
 Each path includes videos, step-by-step tutorials, and downloadable 3D models.

+Explore teaching and learning resources for Fusion, designed and organized for easy implementation in your classroom curriculum.

 Help students gain confidence and stand out by earning certifications in CAD, CAM, design-to-manufacture workflows, and generative design.